sargolin/ISRT-Insurgency-Sandstorm-RCON-TOOL-and-Mapchanger/README.md

 - Database entries for all maps and travel commands

 ## 3. Installation and Deinstallation
-- On Windows: Download "isrt_0.4.2.exe.zip", Unzip in one folder and execute ISRT_v0.4.2.exe!
+- On Windows: Download "isrt_<verion>.exe.zip", Unzip in one folder and execute ISRT_<verion>.exe!
 (Make sure that folders db and img are in the same folder as the exe file!!!)
-- On Linux: Download the entire git.zip and unzip - execute isrt_0.4.2.py and ensure that the pre-requisites in topic 5 are met!
+- On Linux: Download the entire git.zip and unzip - execute isrt_<verion>.py and ensure that the pre-requisites in topic 5 are met!
 - For deinstalling, just delete folder or file

 ## 4. Commands and usage
-It's all built inside call isrt_v0.4.2.py with Python or wihtout just shoot at ISRT_v0.4.2.exe - just use the entry fields and buttons - should work as designed - please report any errors as issues, please.
+It's all built inside call isrt_<verion>.py with Python or wihtout just shoot at ISRT_<verion>.exe - just use the entry fields and buttons - should work as designed - please report any errors as issues, please.

 ## 5. Tested on the following systems:
 Success: